a-asaker/port-checker/README.md

-# Port Forwarding Checker :
+# Port Checker :
-  A Python3 Project That Checks If A Port Is Forwarded Via The Router To Your Device Or Not .
+  * A Python3 Project That Checks :

+       - If A Port Is Forwarded Locally To Your Device Or Not.
+       - If A Port Is Forwarded On your Router To Your Device.
+       - If A Port Is Opened On A Remote Server.

   * Note :